 Problem: You know a competitor or adjacent company and want a prospect list fast.

-Solution: Use the Customer Listing API to find companies already buying from that vendor or sitting in its ecosystem.
-This is the fastest path from one website to a prospect universe that doesn’t feel made up.
+Solution: Use the Customer API customer listing endpoint to find companies already buying from that vendor or sitting in its ecosystem.

 from src.clients.ninjapear import NinjaPearClient